awj/awj.github.io/_dnd/untitled-mystery-dm.md

 ---
-title: "DM guide for A Mystery in Ardea"
+title: "DM guide for Untitled Mystery"
 layout: page
 description: "Solve a mystery on a remote island where nothing is quite as it seems."
 public: false